arcanecode/PowerShellCore/Notes/Install PSCore on Ubuntu.md

 ```

 ### Install Method 1 - GUI
 At the time of this writing, Azure Data Studio is not availble via a snap.
-The officially supported method to install ADS is from a downlaod at the Microsoft website.
+The officially supported method to install ADS is from a download at the Microsoft website.

 https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-2017